linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

   - or the registered recovery declines that failure.
 - A recovery that takes over owns every user-visible outcome, failure toasts included.
 - It never falls back to the dialog.
+- `recover` returns `Future<bool>`: true means it took over, false means the dialog runs.
+- The gate awaits it, as it already awaits the dialog.

 - Only a rejection on picked files reaches a recovery.
 - `validateFiles` carries the picked files, so a recovery has the bytes to upload.